 Many of these newer recipes are simply fascinating.
 You will find drinks like the Eucalyptus Martini, Aura In Me, and El Pepino to include the most intriguing flavors.
 Others like the Devil's Handshake, Polished Princess, and Look Better Naked Margarita are a little more approachable and universal to a variety of tastes.

-The creamy comfort of egg is always a popular addition to holiday drinks.
+The creamy comfort of an egg is always a popular addition to holiday drinks.
 If you've found that traditional eggnog just isn't your thing, try a modern recipe that is filled with flavor but retains that egg cream.
-Suggestions include the Holiday Spice, Pumpkin Spice Martini, and Texas Farm Nog.